Graph Signal Processing over a Probability Space of Shift Operators: Numerical results

 \subsection{IMDB dataset: heterogeneous graphs}

-We associate movies in the IMDB dataset\footnote{\url{https://www.imdb.com/interfaces/}} with nodes $V$ of a graph.
+In this subsection, we demonstrate an application of MFC filters discussed in \cref{sec:conv}.
+The dataset considered is the IMDB dataset\footnote{\url{https://www.imdb.com/interfaces/}} used for the study of heterogeneous graphs \cite{Yun19, Lee22}, where nodes and edges have different types.
+In our case, we associate movies in the IMDB dataset with nodes $V$ of a graph.
 We form two graphs: an actor graph $G_a$ where two nodes are connected by an edge if they share a common actor (or actress), and a director graph $G_d$ where two nodes are connected if they share a common director.
 The graph $G_a$ is denser as each movie has multiple actors.
 Movies are categorized into a few classes, resulting in a signal $f$ on $V$ consisting of integer labels.
-We assume $f$ is corrupted by (integer) noise.
+In practice, there can be data corruption even in the storage centers of large tech corporations, due to reasons such as temperature variance, aging facilities, and mismanagement.
+Errors may occur without leaving any trace in system logs \cite{Kwa22}.
+The node labeling process itself could also be noisy, e.g., if the dataset is labeled using crowdsourcing \cite{Karger2013,KanTay:J19}.
+In our setup, it can be useful to perform correction without knowing the exact node identities where corruption occurs.
+To simulate, we assume $f$ is corrupted by (integer) noise.
 More specifically, we add independent additive white Gaussian noise to each entry of $f$.
 Each entry in the resulting signal is then rounded to the nearest integer.
 Let the final corrupted signal be $f_c$.
-In our experiments, we add different amounts of noise to vary the SNR as $-5$~dB, $-3$~dB and $-1$~dB, so that $f_c$ has a significant number of wrong labels.
+In our experiments, we add different amounts of noise to vary the SNR as $-5$~dB and $-1$~dB, so that $f_c$ has a significant number of wrong labels.